Credly Alternative — Free Open Badges Platform ($0/mo)

 • Compare costs at your actual issuing volume

 Our bulk credential guide provides step-by-step instructions for CSV-based badge issuance, making pilot programs straightforward to implement.
+New to Badges Ninja?
+Start with our 5-step Quick Start guide.

 The credentialing landscape continues evolving, and the right platform depends on your organization’s specific needs, budget, and recipient base.
 For many training providers, the combination of design freedom, recipient-friendly experience, and transparent pricing makes Badges Ninja a compelling alternative to enterprise credentialing contracts.